 A new map of Community Guide in Action stories shows you how decision makers, program planners, and employers have used The Community Guide to improve health and safety in your state or region.

-The Community Preventive Services Task Force recommends health care system-based interventions and community-based interventions implemented in combination.
+The Community Preventive Services Task Force recommends multicomponent interventions to increase cancer screening.

 The Community Preventive Services Task Force recommends using team-based care for the management of type 2 diabetes.
 Team-based approaches have been shown to improve patients’ diabetic outcomes.